jnurkka/amazon-ai-building-better-bots/README.md

 We will be creating a custom bot in the console and applying the necessary intents and custom slots in order to understand the coffee order.

 ### Navigate to Lex in the AWS Console
-Because of the large number of students in the class, we'll be using individual accounts provided by AWS for this lab.
-If you're in the room with the instructor, pair up with a partner and ask for the login URL for your account.

-The login credentials are as follows:

-  - Username:
-  - Password:
+Navigate to [the AWS console](https://console.aws.amazon.com), and login to your account.

 Once you are logged into your AWS account, you will be presented with a list of AWS services and a search box.
 Type "Lex" into the search box and choose the "Amazon Lex" service.

 ![Console](./images/console.png)

 You may be directed to select at region.
-At the time of writing, Lex is only available in the Virginia and Ireland regions.
-Choose the region that is the closest to you or the one that the instructor directs.
+At the time of writing, Lex is available in the Virginia, Ireland, Sydney and Oregon regions, we'll use Ireland as it's the nearest.
+If you're not prompted, then please set the region to Ireland anyway.

 ![Region](./images/region.png)